Maxim-LD/DO-IT-WEB/README.md

-# DO-IT: The Intelligent Productivity App
+# AGENDOS: The Intelligent Productivity App

-DO-IT is a modern, intelligent productivity application designed to help you focus, achieve your goals, and build lasting habits.
+AGENDOS is a modern, intelligent productivity application designed to help you focus, achieve your goals, and build lasting habits.
 Transform your daily tasks into meaningful accomplishments with a beautiful and intuitive interface.

 ## ✨ Core Features